Loading...

 Hearing

-This guide covers everything you need to know about Arkansas HOA law: how to fight violations, your rights as a homeowner, the procedural requirements your HOA must follow, and how fines work.
+This guide covers everything you need to know about Arkansas HOA law: how to fight violations, your rights as a homeowner, the procedures your HOA must follow under your governing documents, and how fines and liens work.
 Compare Arkansas to neighboring states: Tennessee, Texas.

-Arkansas does not set a statutory maximum fine for HOA violations.
-Fine amounts are determined by each association's governing documents (CC&Rs and rules).
-However, fines must be reasonable and imposed only after proper notice and hearing under the Uniform Planned Community Act (§18-17-801).
-Courts can invalidate unreasonable fines.
+Read the full Arkansas dispute guide →Arkansas does not set a statutory maximum fine for HOA violations — there is no general HOA statute.
+Fine amounts are determined by each association's governing documents (CC&Rs, bylaws, and rules).
+Fines must be reasonable and authorized by those documents.
+If your declaration requires notice and a hearing before a fine, the HOA must follow that procedure.
+Arkansas courts can invalidate unreasonable fines and construe ambiguous restrictions in favor of the homeowner.

 Explore detailed guides for specific violation types, including your rights, sample response letters, and appeal strategies.